 What work experience have you gained?
 We do five phases, with phases two and four spent at sea.
 Because we're sponsored by a company, the company puts us at sea.
-In my first sea phase I flew out to Dubai at the end of January 2016, spent four months on a ship out there, but halfway through we got retasked to help with the migrant crisis out in the Mediterranean.
+In my first sea phase I flew out to Dubai at the end of January 2016, and spent four months on a ship out there, but halfway through we got retasked to help with the migrant crisis in the Mediterranean.

-IF ANYONE EVER SAYS TO ME, WOULD YOU ADVISE WORKING AT SEA, I DON'T EVEN THINK ABOUT MY ANSWER.
-IT'S ALWAYS A YES."
+IF ANYONE EVER SAYS TO ME, WOULD YOU ADVISE WORKING AT SEA, I DON'T EVEN THINK ABOUT MY ANSWER, IT'S ALWAYS A YES."

-During my second sea phase, I was on a ship in the Caribbean for six months - the standard length of a trip is four months but I opted to extend because...
+For my second sea phase, I was on a ship in the Caribbean for six months - the standard length of a trip is four months, but I opted to extend because...
 I was in the Caribbean!
 Why wouldn't I?

-We were out there in hurricane season - 20 hours after the first hurricane, Irma, hit, we were there in Anguilla, in the British Overseas Territories.
-24 hours later we were in the British Virgin Islands, 48 hours after that we were in Turks and Caicos, helping them out.
+We were out there in hurricane season - 20 hours after Hurricane Irma hit, we were in Anguilla in the British Overseas Territories.
+24 hours later we were in the British Virgin Islands and 48 hours after that we were in Turks and Caicos, helping them out.

-We spent six weeks basically going between the territories, supporting them with water, food, shelter - that's probably the most rewarding thing I've ever done.
+We spent six weeks basically going between the territories, supporting them with water, food and shelter - that's probably the most rewarding thing I've ever done.
 I can't put into words how proud I am of what we did out there.
 And it was a whole-ship effort; every person on that ship worked insane hours.

 And all through it, we had work-based learning!
-We had a lecturer back in

-Southampton we'd speak to who would support us through that, and I remember emailing, 'So, slight problem... hurricanes have hit.
+We had a lecturer back in Southampton we'd speak to who'd support us through that, and I remember emailing him saying 'So, slight problem... hurricanes have hit.
 Struggling to do my work-based learning!'
-He said 'This isn't an email you get every day!' and he was brilliant actually, really supported me very well.
+He said, 'This isn't an email you get every day!' and was brilliant actually, really supporting me very well.

-Back on campus, how did you find the facilities, and the new St Mary's Campus?
+Back on campus, how did you find the facilities, and the new St Mary's campus?

-The new St Mary's campus - as soon as you walked in you could see that a lot of effort had been put into making it more advanced.
-You could see a lot of time and money had been spent on making the rooms the best for us, as cadets - it was a comfortable learning environment, and bright.
-I can't stand a dull dark classroom.
-Lots of windows, smartboards - it makes a big difference, and when it comes to revising as well.
+As soon as you walked in you could see that a lot of effort had been put into making St Mary's campus more advanced - you could see a lot of time and money had been spent on making the rooms the best for us, as cadets.
+It was a comfortable learning environment, and bright - I can't stand a dull, dark classroom.
+There were lots of windows, smartboards, etc... which makes a big difference, especially when it comes to revising as well.